ayush-agarwal-0502/Electronics-Guidance-Freshers/README.md

 https://www.youtube.com/playlist?list=PL1LYo3hxGXUH9sOZ4Ddl2bgtOmSoDeTWS

 Plus course related stuff
-### Competitive electronics –
-Do try out the electronics competitions held in other iits .
-Our iit (iit bhu) has pretty good electronics culture , since Ive observed that other iits do not have a separate competitions for all different domains of electronics ) Most competitions focus on digisim and continuum level material , and sometimes Arduino hackathons are held which are pretty easy .
-### Toolkit u might wanna try as a student –
-Proteus , Orcad , EagleCAD , MATLAB , Simulink , Arduino , Xilinx Vivado , Icarus

 ### By
 Ayush Agarwal ( Nvidia ASIC intern + 7 shortlists ( google hardware , oracle sde , wells fargo analyst , mastercard ai , nvidia hardware/asic , Texas instruments digital , jaguar powertrain ) )